 If you’re on a budget, you can get food and snacks from the minimarts or shopping mall food courts and if you want to spend more then there are several fast food joints as well as a few coffee shops and bakeries.
 Across the river is the Kianggeh Market where you can pick up local fruit and vegetables.

-BSB’s main night market is Gadong Night Market which is out of town but some hotels offer lifts there, or you could get a bus or taxi.
-It’s a very authentic market as its not set up for tourists.
+BSB’s main night market is the Gadong Night Market which is out of town but some hotels offer lifts there, or you could get a bus or taxi.
+It’s a very authentic market as it’s not set up for tourists.

 There aren’t too many sights in BSB, but I recommend heading to the Omar Ali Saifuddien Mosque and going on a walking tour from there.
 You can explore the Royal Regalia Museum (you have to wear slippers as its owned by the Sultan), the post office, the Brunei History Centre as well as other government buildings on the heritage trail.